wso2/docs-is/en/docs/fragments/add-custom-attributes-saml.md

 3. Click on the edit icon.

-4. Choose the attributes that you require for this application.
-For this scenario, we have chosen `Country`, `Username`, and `Email`.
+4. Select the attributes that you require for this application.
+For this scenario, select `Country`, `Username`, and `Email`.

     ![choose-attibutes](../../assets/img/samples/choose-attributes.png)